-It’s not easy to cut perfect holes with your CNC plasma cutting machine.
+It’s not easy to cut perfect holes with your CNC plasma cutting cutter.
 The difficulty becomes greater as the hole diameter gets smaller, and especially so when it shrinks below 1 1/4”.

 Some companies offer automated solutions to make this process easy and consistent.
 But you don’t always have access to machinery like that.

 So how do you make beautiful holes without any defects on a regular basis?
 Here’s some tips: